 Tart and Silky Smooth, This Lemon Bar Recipe is for Lemon Lovers.

-These Lemon Bars have a buttery, tender, melt-in-your-mouth shortbread crust that’s covered with an oh-so-silky rich lemon filling and bursting with tart lemon flavor.
+These Lemon Bars start with a buttery, melt-in-your-mouth shortbread crust that’s covered with a tart, silky filling bursting with bright lemon flavor.

 Lemon Bars are always a welcome treat in this house because my family LOVES lemon anything.
 Lemon Meringue Pie and Lemon Blueberry Muffins are amongst my 19 year old daughter’s most favorite things in the universe.
 And, my 15 year old daughter loves lemons so much that she eats them straight – like an orange.
 I blame their father.